rcpurdue/agmipex/README.md

 ## Input Files

 The tool allows the user to select from mutliple data files.
 These are stored in the `data` subdirectory.
-Note that data files must meet the requirements:
+Note that data files must meet these requirements:

 1. File must be in CSV (comma separated values) format.
 2. File must contain an initial header line.